Retrospective Tools

 Summary

-GoRetro leads on ease of use, retro toolkit, fun factor, integrations and enterprise-grade.
+GoRetro leads on retro toolkit, fun factor, integrations and enterprise-grade.
 RetroTeam leads on value and AI & insights.

 Scores compared